Learn to Drive Properly

 Being a driving instructor is not a skill gained overnight it takes time to learn how to properly teach someone to drive.
 It takes knowledge and experience to convey learning techniques and information so that students can properly understand how to become a safe and responsible driver.

 In our view from what we continually see during driving lessons is below average.
 The skill and ability of a student can at times be below what is an acceptable standard if not being correctly taught.
 It seems that some driving instructors are more about themselves than the students which culminate in students not learning properly as the instructing is just not good enough from so-called “professional” driving instructors.

 Penrith Driving School instructors are always focused on the improvement of our students to help them become better, smarter and safer drivers for the long term.
 Having experienced driving instructors who can teach students properly by providing information based on their combined 60 years of driving experience.
 Our instructors continually enforce and remind students of the RMS requirements and road rules to help develop smarter drivers with more awareness, after all, there are just too many idiots on the roads.

 Best Driving Lessons

-They also are learning the important knowledge they will need to start becoming more automated and independent with their driving skills.
+Learning the important knowledge they need to start becoming more automated and independent with their driving skills.

-This can reduce the time to think which can improve faster reaction and response times should an incident occur.
+This can reduce the time needed to respond and react should an incident occur.
+Only comes with experience.